 Once complete, available sample data (aside from open hole drilling) is intersected with the solids to extract assay composites.
-From this point appropriate estimation techniques are used to fill a block model using parameters guided by geological understanding and geostatistical review of the constituent data.
+From this point appropriate estimation techniques, such as ordinary kriging are used to fill a block model using parameters guided by geological understanding and geostatistical review of the constituent data.
+This modelling considers potential mining methods, minimum mining widths and cut-off grades whilst resource classifications align with drillhole spacings, data quality and geological and grade continuity.